Debug Output

 stop_solver!(amp::AbstractManoptProblem, dss::DebugSolverState, i)

-Extend the check, whether to stop the solver by a hook to run debug, that were added to the :Stop and :All entries of the debug lists.
+Extend the stop_solver!, whether to stop the solver by a hook to run debug, that were added to the :Stop entry of the debug lists.

 source